 Unlike ocean-going cruise lines that stage Vegas-style shows and provide floating casinos, the river cruise entertainment is limited to far more basic offerings.

 You can visit the galley for a look at how more than 400 meals a day are prepared in a relatively small space.

 You might see a folk dancing exhibition one night, or watch the crew become the cast in a talent night presentation.

-If you see a young person on a river cruise, chances are it is an older grandchild who was chosen to accompany grandparents.
-But anyone under the age of 13 isn't likely to be found.
+If you see a young person on a traditional river cruise, chances are it is an older grandchild who was chosen to accompany grandparents.
+Travelers under the age of 13 aren't likely to be found.